-I’ve done quite a bit of experimenting when it comes to scalloped potatoes, and I’ve found the best way to make homemade scalloped potatoes is to begin on the stovetop and then move to the oven to finish baking.
+I’ve done quite a bit of experimenting when it comes to scalloped potatoes, and I’ve found the best way to make Creamy Scalloped Potatoes home is to begin on the stovetop and then move to the oven to finish baking.
 I first came across this method via is Emeril’s scalloped potatoes, and after trying various methods, I can assure you, there is no better way to get evenly cooked scalloped potatoes; especially if you do not have a mandoline, and your knife skills are not stellar.

 Allowing the sliced potatoes to simmer, submerged in cream on the stovetop before transferring to an au gratin dish, allows each potato to soften up, rather than just those across the top and the sides of the dish, and ensures the potatoes in the middle of the au gratin dish from will not be under-done.
 A problem that often occurs when cooking scalloped potatoes solely in the oven.